Timeshare donation: Sale to relative or friend

-The first is to find a willing relative or friend who might make good use of the timeshare.
+A relative or friend of the owner might make good use of the timeshare.
 This method commonly involves selling the timeshare for $1 and proceeding with the formal transfer of title, typically performed by a timeshare closing and escrow company.

 Donation to a charity

-The second method is calling your favorite charity to see if they accept timeshare donations.
-Some charities are able to utilize timeshare weeks to generate revenue; by renting them to donors, or offering the vacation week for auction at a charity event.
-However, most charities are unable to take on deeded ownership of your timeshare, so they opt to sell the timeshare for you.
-If a charity sells the timeshare on your behalf and keeps the proceeds as the donation, the donor is then entitled to a tax deduction.
+Some charities accept timeshare donations.
+A few charities are able to utilize timeshare weeks to generate revenue, by renting them to donors, or offering the vacation week for auction at a charity event.
+However, most charities are unable to take on deeded ownership of a timeshare, so they opt to sell the timeshare.
+If a charity sells the timeshare and keeps the proceeds as a donation, the donor is then entitled to a tax deduction.